digitalbazaar/ci-script/README.md

     "coverage-ci": "cross-env NODE_ENV=test nyc --reporter=lcovonly npm run test-node",

 Note the `lcovonly` reporter.
-The default setup will use `./coverage/lcov.info`.
+The default CI setup will use the `./coverage/lcov.info` file that is generated.

 Ensure `package.json` or nyc config is setup something like: